Be fully engaged with absolutely no upfront cost.

 Black Progress Matters Mission Statement

-BPM’s core mission is to change the face of leadership in organizations worldwide through its various executive minority staffing activities.
+Black Progress Matters’ core mission is to change the color of leadership in organizations worldwide through our various executive staffing activities.

-BPM is built on the premise that if BPM can secure the opportunity to fill an executive opening for an organization with the best candidate [who happened to be a person of color], BPM will begin to change the color of the executive suite while enhancing the aspiration of everyone of color within the organization.
+BPM is built on the premise that if our BPM Executive Staffing Program can secure the opportunity to fill an executive opening for an organization with a qualified and appropriate Black candidate, we can change the color of the executive suite while enhancing the aspiration of everyone of color within that organization.